Durinder/ft_printf/README.md

 Some functionalities of printf aren't included.

-ft_printf works with: the flags #, 0, -, ' ', +, the minimum field with, precision, length modifiers hh, h, l, ll, L, conversions d, i, o, u, x, X, f, and with wildcards.
+ft_printf works with: the flags #, 0, -, ' ', +, the minimum field with, precision, length modifiers hh, h, l, ll, L, conversions %%, c, s, p, d, i, o, u, x, X, f, and with wildcards.